-At the end of the 1970ies, a survey of knowledge representation methods in AI based on a questionnaire 15 uncovered an enormous diversity, and led to quite unflattering opinions: "[a]s one said, 'Standard practice 16 in the representation of knowledge is the scandal of AI'" (Newell 1982, p.
+At the end of the 1970s, a survey of knowledge representation methods in AI based on a questionnaire uncovered an enormous diversity and led to quite unflattering opinions: "as one said, 'Standard practice in the representation of knowledge is the scandal of AI" (Newell, 1982, p.
 92).
-For many, logic was the 17 resort out of this situation, even if only at the knowledge level (but cf. McDermott's Critique of Pure 18 19 Reason and its discussion in Computational Intelligence, 3 (1987)).
-In every relevant formal language 20 beyond propositional logic, this inevitably involves quantification as a central part.
-However, formal logics are quite restricted when compared to the expressability of quantification aspects in natural language, and 21 both logicians and computationalists have a keen interest in linguistic semantics' progress in that matter.
-22 23 Unfortunately, as shown below, a corresponding survey in this field would yield no less diversity than the one above, and standard practice in today's treatment of quantification in linguistics and natural language 24 processing, as well as its slow progress, could well be regarded as a 'scandal of language and computation'.
-25 26 The following elaborates on this argumentation, but offers a perspective shift as part of a solution.
+For many, logic was the resort out of this situation, even if only at the knowledge level [but, cf. McDermott's Critique of Pure Reason and its discussion in Computational Intelligence, 3 (1987)].
+In every relevant formal language beyond propositional logic, this inevitably involves quantification as a central part.
+However, formal logics are quite restricted when compared to the expressability of quantification aspects in natural language, and both logicians and computationalists have a keen interest in linguistic semantics' progress in that matter.
+Unfortunately, as shown below, a corresponding survey in this field would yield no less diversity than the one above, and standard practice in today's treatment of quantification in linguistics and natural language processing, as well as its slow progress, could well be regarded as a "scandal of language and computation".
+The following elaborates on this argumentation, but offers a perspective shift as part of a solution.

 Typically, linguistic semantics is interpretative.
-That is, most corresponding work is based on some linguistic data, focuses on a few phenomena, and presents proposals of how these phenomena, given the data, can be analysed.
+That is, most corresponding work is based on some linguistic data, focuses on a few phenomena, and presents proposals of how these phenomena, given the data, can be analyzed.
 The analyses, in turn, are based on formal languages interpreted with formal models that represent the relevant states of affair as given and only as far as needed for the analyses.
-As common as it is, this interpretation perspective disregards the fact that every linguistic datum presupposes an act of language production/generation, and hence, the primacy of that stage (although this is ultimately achicken-and-egg question, of course).
+As common as it is, this interpretation perspective disregards the fact that every linguistic datum presupposes an act of language production/generation and, hence, the primacy of that stage (although this is ultimately a chicken-and-egg question, of course).

-The existence of different views on language is an old linguistic insight, reflected, for example, in 34 the 'semasiology'/'onomasiology' dichotomy.
-Its importance has been especially recognized in practical 35 natural language generation research, where the focus is on the contrast to natural language comprehension: 36 "Existing comprehension systems as a rule extract considerably less information from a text than a generator 37 must appreciate in generating one" (McDonald 1993).
-As a rule of thumb, the generationist is interested 38 in covering the range of phenomena in some domain (to prevent non-applicability in some new scenario, 39 i.e., non-brittleness of the system), while the interpretationist often is content with presenting an elaborate 40 41 theory accounting for a restricted set of phenomena.
-In the present context, the interpretationist would ask for (the possibility of) certain readings of sentences containing quantifier expressions, the generationist 42 would be interested in the variation of expressions verbalizing a given scenario.
-43
+The existence of different views on language is an old linguistic insight, reflected, for example, in the "semasiology"/"onomasiology" dichotomy.
+Its importance has been especially recognized in practical natural language generation research, where the focus is on the contrast to natural language comprehension: "Existing comprehension systems as a rule extract considerably less information from a text than a generator must appreciate in generating one" (McDonald, 1993).
+As a rule of thumb, the generationist is interested in covering the range of phenomena in some domain (to prevent non-applicability in some new scenario, i.e., nonbrittleness of the system), while the interpretationist often is content with presenting an elaborate theory accounting for a restricted set of phenomena.
+In the present context, the interpretationist would ask for (the possibility of) certain readings of sentences containing quantifier expressions, and the generationist would be interested in the variation of expressions verbalizing a given scenario.

-Nirenburg and Raskin (2004) argue that "linguistic theories profess to strive to produce complete 44 descriptions of all the data in their purview [... but that in practice, ...] corners are cut" (p.
+Nirenburg and Raskin (2004) argued that "linguistic theories profess to strive to produce complete descriptions of all the data in their purview [... but that in practice, ...] corners are cut" (p.
 57).
-They 45 also cite Bar-Hillel having "criticized the methodology of logical semanticists: they unduly constrain their 46 purview, and within that limited purview, concentrate primarily on exceptions" (p.
+They also cited Bar-Hillel having "criticized the methodology of logical semanticists: they unduly constrain their purview, and within that limited purview, concentrate primarily on exceptions" (p.
 360).
-Theoretically, 47 therefore, the interpretation perspective may lead to a bias, or worse, to wrong analyses, if aspects evident 48 from the generation perspective are disregarded.
-In this paper, I want to show that this is actually the case 49 for the semantics of quantification expressions and plurals, and that the generation view offers an effective 50 alternative for the treatment of quantification phenomena.
-51
+Theoretically, therefore, the interpretation perspective may lead to a bias, or worse, to wrong analyses, if aspects evident from the generation perspective are disregarded.
+In this article, I want to show that this is actually the case for the semantics of quantification expressions and plurals, and that the generation view offers an effective alternative for the treatment of quantification phenomena.